VA Mortgage Requirements and Guidelines: A Detailed Look

 The VA does not lend out money for mortgages.
 Instead, it has a list of guidelines that must be used by lenders.
 Once a lender is approved by the VA the lender is then legally able to offer the mortgages to its clients.

-The biggest advantage that a VA mortgage has over most other mortgages is the zero down payment option.
-When the VA mortgage was first offered, it was a common practice for people to wait 5 to 10 years before buying a home.
+The biggest advantage that a VA mortgage has over most other mortgages is the no down payment option.
+When the VA mortgage was first offered, it was a common practice for people to wait for 5 to 10 years before buying a home.
 This waiting period was necessary to save up the 20% down payment requirement that was quite prevalent at the time.

 As long as the veteran has sufficient entitlement available they will not have to make a down payment

 The VA Mortgage allows for no down payment options for home purchase.

 To be eligible for the VA mortgage, a person must fall into one of the following categories.